quinn-mcginley/FTC-OpMode-Tuner/README.md

 4. Connect the phone with the Tuner app to the Wi-Fi Direct network broadcast by the RC. **READ:** **you *must* connect through the normal Wi-Fi settings screen, NOT through the Wi-Fi Direct screen!** The password for the Wi-Fi network can be found in the About activity of the RC app.

-5. If shorty after connecting Android shows a *"WiFi has no internet"* dialog like this:
+5. If shortly after connecting Android shows a *"WiFi has no internet"* dialog like this:

     ![img-her](doc/images/no-internet-dialog.png)